 Kathy Kristof is an award-winning financial writer and editor, who has spent a career making complex financial topics understandable.
-And in the process, she helped change law and policy in ways that improved people’s lives.
+And in the process, she has helped change law and policy in ways that improve people’s lives.

 Kristof’s career

-For 20 years, Kristof’s syndicated personal finance column appeared in more than 50 newspapers nationwide, reaching more than 40 million readers.
-These columns provided practical advice on everything from credit cards to investing, helping millions better manage their money.
+This is an evolution for the long-time financial reporter.
+For more than 20 years, Kristof’s syndicated personal finance column appeared in more than 50 newspapers nationwide, reaching more than 40 million readers.
+These columns provided practical advice on everything from credit cards to investing, helping millions of people better manage their money.

 Launch of SideHusl.com

 While writing personal finance stories for CBS News and Reuters, she began to research money-making opportunities offered through side gig platforms like Uber and Instacart.
-Kristof discovered that workers fundamentally misunderstood the jobs offered through these so-called “gig” platforms, believing they were governed by labor laws like most other jobs. .
+Like many other areas in finance, Kristof discovered both ethical and predatory companies operating in the side gig market.

-Believing that consumers needed a Consumer Reports for these “gig” jobs, Kristof launched SideHusl.com in 2018.
+Believing that consumers needed both a directory of gig jobs and a Consumer Reports-like rating system to know if they were any good, Kristof launched SideHusl.com in 2018.

-The mission of SideHusl.com has been a simple one from the beginning— shine light on how these platforms work so consumers can differentiate the good guys from the liars.
-And because people who need side jobs don’t have an abundance of time, Kristof created a systematic snapshot — “The Basics” — that spells out the most important details in a glance.
+The mission of SideHusl.com has been a simple one from the beginning.
+The site shines light on how these platforms work so consumers can differentiate the good guys from the liars.
+And because people who need side jobs don’t have an abundance of time, Kristof created a systematic snapshot — “The Basics” — that spells out the most important details at a glance.
+The site reviews more than 500 online platforms that offer these gig opportunities and provides news and advice with its weekly blog and Substack.

 Kristof was the recipient of a John Hancock Business Writing Award; the Consumer Federation of America’s Betty Furness Consumer Media Service Award; a California Alliance for Consumer Education award; as well as several other awards for her journalism.
 She was also part of two Pulitzer Prize Winning teams at the Los Angeles Times.